 In the past few years, there has been a flurry of activity surrounding Kerouac’s old work.
 The fiftieth anniversary of the publication of On the Road came and brought the release of the original scroll version.
 And the Hippos were Boiled in their Tanks, co-written with William S. Burroughs, Wake Up: The Life of the Buddha, and The Sea is my Brother have all been recently published.

 So it is no surprise that Kerouac’s estate is worth a little more than the ninety-one dollars he owned when he died.
 After fifty years of fame and forty years of posthumous analysis, Kerouac’s estate is now valued at up to forty million dollars.

-Kerouac’s will deliberately overlooked Sampas, against whom Kerouac had allegedly planned upon entering divorce proceedings.
+Kerouac’s will deliberately overlooked Sampas, whom Kerouac had allegedly planned divorcing.
 In a letter posted to his nephew, Paul Blake Jnr, on October 20th, 1969 (the day before his death), Kerouac said,